awesmubarak/markdown_strings/README.rst

     >>> table_from_columns([["Name", "abactel", "Bob"], ["User", "4b4c73l", ""]])
     '| Name    | User    |\\n| ------- | ------- |\\n| abactel | 4b4c73l |\\n| Bob     |         |'

-When displayed using `print`, this will appear:
+When displayed using `print`, this will appear as:
 ::

     | Name    | User    |